airbytehq/airbyte/docs/understanding-airbyte/airbyte-specification.md

 * The `connectionSpecification` of the `ConnectorSpecification` must be valid JsonSchema.
 It describes what inputs are needed in order for the source to interact with the underlying data source.
   * e.g. If using a Postgres source, the `ConnectorSpecification` would specify that a `hostname`, `port`, and `password` are required in order for the connector to function.
   * The UI reads the JsonSchema in this field in order to render the input fields for a user to fill in.
-  * This JsonSchema is also used to validate that the provided inputs are valid. e.g. If `port` is one of the fields and the JsonSchema in the `connectorSpecification` specifies that this filed should be a number, if a user inputs "airbyte", they will receive an error.
+  * This JsonSchema is also used to validate that the provided inputs are valid. e.g. If `port` is one of the fields and the JsonSchema in the `connectorSpecification` specifies that this field should be a number, if a user inputs "airbyte", they will receive an error.
 Airbyte adheres to JsonSchema validation rules.

 #### Check